liammulhern/CSSE2310/notes.md

 ## Special File Types

+*   stdin
-*   stdin is for reading from the console
+    -	Reading from the console
+*   stdout
-*   stdout if for writing to the console
+    -	Writing to the console
+*   stderr
-*   stderr is for writing errors to the console
+    -	Writing errors to the console

 ## Reading Files